Koss86/tokyobash/README.md

 # Tokyobash
 A custom bash prompt inspired by the [Tokyo Night](https://www.github.com/folke/tokyonight.nvim) Theme for [Neovim](http://www.neovim.io).

+Requires a [Nerd Font](https://www.nerdfonts.com) for the penguin icon.
 ## Features
 Highlights the current directory and changes color depending on whether you're in HOME/, root/, or /mnt.